Article 1: Name

 6.6 The Executive Secretariat shall be responsible for receiving and accounting for the Association's funds.

 Article 7: Term of Office

 7.1 each elected officer shall serve for a two year term, with the exception of the President who serves for only one two year term, and may be elected to the same office consecutively for only one additional term.
-In the event that a nominee is not identified for an office for a given election cycle, the Nominating Committee may allow a two-term incumbent to run for an additional two-year term;
+In the event that a nominee for any position is not identified for an office for a given election cycle, the Nominating Committee may allow a two-term incumbent to run for an additional two-year term;

 7.2 the President Elect succeeds automatically to the Office of the President two years after he/she is elected;

-7.3 if an elected member of the Executive Committee cannot complete his or her two year term, the President, with the consent of the majority of the Executive Committee, will nominate and appoint a person to complete the remainder of the term.
+7.3 if an elected member of the Executive Committee cannot complete his or her two year term, the Presidents, with the consent of the majority of the Executive Committee, will nominate and appoint a person to complete the remainder of the term.
 The replacement may run for office at the end of his/her appointment.

 7.4 a vacancy created by the inability to serve in an office shall be filled through an appointment by the Executive Committee from the Association membership.
 This appointee shall serve until the next election of Officers of the Association.
 The appointee shall meet the criteria specified in Article 8.